 - Use your textbooks; they are written for students.
 Highlighting key terms and concepts will save time later when studying for the test.

-- Seek additional help from professors, fellow students, or the Academic Assistance Center.
+- Seek additional help from professors, fellow students, or the Academic Success Center.